The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 Please note that carcases must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013.
 General provisions are as follows:

-For more information please see 'Disposal of animal by-products'.
+For more information please see 'Fallen stock and the disposal of animal by-products'.

-For guidance on the correct use and maintenance of firearms and captive-bolt equipment contact the Humane Slaughter Association (opens in a new window) on 01582 831919.
+For guidance on the correct use and maintenance of firearms and captive-bolt equipment contact the Humane Slaughter Association.

 You should also note that the food hygiene regulations may apply to on-farm killing.
-Guidance on hygiene legislation (opens in a new window) can be found on the Food Standards Agency (FSA) website or in 'Home slaughter for private consumption'.
+Guidance on home slaughter can be found on the Food Standards Agency (FSA) website or in 'Home slaughter for private consumption'.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.